 After completing the course the student should be able to:

 - describe taxonomy, classification, phylogeny and systematic of the animal kingdom

 - account for the biology of Swedish animals and their physiological adaptations, evolution, behavior and biogeography

 - recognize species of Mammals, Birds, Reptiles, Amphibians, Insect orders and tracks of saproxylic insects in Swedish forests

 ContentThe course provides knowledge of zoology with a specific focus on Swedish forest animals.
 Digital lectures in general zoology together with assignments and literature provide understanding about the taxonomy, classification, phylogeny, systematic and biogeography of animals.
 Digital lectures and exercises give the student ability to identify mammals, birds, reptiles, amphibians, insect orders and tracks of wood living insects in Swedish forests.

 Individual assignments, exercises and written exams are compulsory.

 Formats and requirements for examinationExamination includes written and practical parts.

 The learning objectives are achieved by assignments, lectures, field excursions, and study of museum specimens.
-If assignments are not submitted on time, higher grades are not possible but only the basic grade of "pass".

 - If the student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.